Easy Brazilian Cheese Buns

 Tapioca, Polvillo Doce o Agrio?

 The sweeter starch (Polvilho doce) would make a firmer, heavier and chewier bread.
 Most recipes use sour starch (Polvilho Agrio/Azedo) and sometimes a mix of both.
 So be careful if you buy a simple Tapioca flour/starch pack.
-It’s most probably a sweet starch which is not suitable for this recipe.
+It’s probably a sweet starch, which is unsuitable for this recipe.

 Tapioca starch comes mainly from South America, although they also started to produce some in Thailand.
-While researching, I saw this article about Tapioca flours from South America vs Thailand being put to the test of Pão de Queijo.
+While researching, I saw this article about Tapioca flours from South America vs. Thailand being put to the test of Pão de Queijo.
 The Thai one didn’t give the same consistency at all.
-If you want to make this recipe, a South American brand like Yoki is the standard way to go.
+If you want to make this recipe, a South American brand like Yoki is the standard way.

 Type of Cheeses

 So, one thing cleared!
 Now, let’s talk cheese!
 This part is funnier, with no theory and no rules.
 You choose your favourite cheese and mix it up with parmesan.
 The original cheese used in Brazil is the Minas cheese, a semi-soft cheese.
 Like cheddar, you can find young and mature versions; for this recipe, they usually choose the oldest.
 I’ve used a mature cheddar for this recipe, which worked wonders, but you could use any cured cheese you prefer.
 I bet a lovely Gruyere would do magic here.

 As for the second cheese used, it’s the good old parmesan.
 This one is no problem to find around the globe!